Photo credit: Fabeha Monir/Oxfam

 Boureima, Resident of Boulsa, Burkina Faso, West Africa

-In Boulsa, Burkina Faso, local organisations supported by Oxfam are working alongside community leaders like Boureima to strengthen climate resilience and protect access to water.
+In Boulsa, Burkina Faso, local groups supported by Oxfam are working with community leaders like Boureima to help people adapt to the changing climate and protect water sources.

-In 2024, with support from these local communities, and partner BMZ, a new borehole was installed to replace an inadequate, overused well that had nearly dried up.
+In 2024, with support from the community and partner BMZ, a new borehole was built.
+This replaced an old well that was nearly empty from overuse.

 More about the partner, BMZ

-The BMZ project is designed in synergy with other humanitarian and development actors to support the State's efforts to manage these multifaceted crises, particularly in the Central North region.
+The BMZ project is designed in collaboration with other humanitarian and development organisations to support the State's efforts to manage these multifaceted crises, particularly in the central North region.

 The project aims to reach 70,000 people, and it supports the most vulnerable local host communities.
 70% are internally displaced persons, and 30% are young people, women, and households of people with specific needs (particularly people living with a disability).